helemaster/rgl/README.md

+verSlice release
 ----------------------------------------
 HOW TO PLAY
 ----------------------------------------

+1) Open a command prompt.
-1) Open the PLAY.bat file to launch the game.
+2) Change to the installation directory of the game.
+3) Run the following command: "C:\Python27\Python.exe main.py"
+4) The game will launch.

 ----------------------------------------
 CONTROLS